bdelcamp/dotfiles/README.md

 clone the repository with "git clone https://github.com/hexadecimal-rainbow/dotfiles.git .dotfiles" (without the quotes, of course) and either copy the config files or create symlinks. whichever you prefer.
 Make sure you have airblader's i3-gaps installed, as well as i3blocks.

+installing the latest version of rofi is also recommended, though if you prefer you can use dmenu.
+Just edit the i3/config file if that's the case.